lazarus-muya/burpstar/README.md

 ## Layout

-- `app/` — one page per module plus the root layout (top bar, main shell, status bar); the layout is `force-dynamic`.
+- `app/`: one page per module plus the root layout (top bar, main shell, status bar); the layout is `force-dynamic`.
-- `components/modules/` — a self-contained component per tool; the Proxy module is split into history, navigator, inspector, toolbar and the message viewer.
+- `components/modules/`: a self-contained component per tool; the Proxy module is split into history, navigator, inspector, toolbar and the message viewer.
-- `lib/server/` — all routing/relay/scoring logic runs server-side in the API routes; the browser only renders and calls `/api`.
+- `lib/server/`: all routing/relay/scoring logic runs server-side in the API routes; the browser only renders and calls `/api`.

 ## Security notes

 - This is a **development / lab tool**, not an authorized testing product.
 Only point it at targets you own or are authorized to test.
-- Raw request relay trusts the URL you enter — always double-check the `Host` / target before sending.
+- Raw request relay trusts the URL you enter always double check the `Host` / target before sending.
-- Loopback and private-address targets are refused unless `BURPSTAR_ALLOW_PRIVATE=1` is set.
+- Loopback and private address targets are refused unless `BURPSTAR_ALLOW_PRIVATE=1` is set.
 - The demo responder and store are intentionally local-only; no data leaves the machine.

 ## Disclaimer

 BurpStar is a **web security testing tool** provided **free of charge** and distributed **"AS IS", without warranty of any kind** (see the LICENSE).
 By using it, you acknowledge and accept that:

-- **You use it entirely at your own risk.** The authors and contributors are not liable for any damage, data loss, downtime, or legal consequences arising from its use — direct or indirect.
+- **You use it entirely at your own risk.** The authors and contributors are not liable for any damage, data loss, downtime, or legal consequences arising from its use direct or indirect.
 - It is your responsibility to only use it against systems you **own** or have **explicit written authorization** to test.
 Unauthorized scanning or attacking of systems is illegal in many jurisdictions and is solely your responsibility.
-- Requests are relayed **exactly as you configure them** — a mistyped URL, `Host` header, or scan target is sent to whatever destination you specify.
+- Requests are relayed **exactly as you configure them** a mistyped URL, `Host` header, or scan target is sent to whatever destination you specify.
 Always double-check your targets before sending.
 - This is a **development / lab tool**, not a substitute for professional penetration testing, and results should be independently verified.
 - The software carries **no warranty, no guarantee of accuracy or fitness for a particular purpose**, and no support obligation whatsoever.